 So how do I actually grow then?

 There are a million articles on the internet containing as many tactics to grow your business.
-You could try and employ every one of them but if you don't why you exist, why should any care about your business?
+Of course, you could try and employ every one of them, but if you aren’t completely clear on why you exist, why should anyone care about your business?

 Every single person, every single organisation on the planet knows what they do, 100 percent.
 Some know how they do it, whether you call it your differentiated value proposition or your proprietary process or your USP.
 But very, very few people or organisations know why they do what they do.
 And by "why" I don't mean "to make a profit."
 That's a result.
 It's always a result.
 By "why," I mean: What's your purpose?
 What's your cause?
 What's your belief?
 Why does your organisation exist?
 Why do you get out of bed in the morning?
 And why should anyone care?